 Before continuing, we want to clarify what we mean when we use the term Christian.
 We define a Christian as someone who, at some time in their life, contritely (i.e., with an attitude of repentance) confessed their sins to God and sincerely trusted in Jesus Christ for eternal salvation.
 We believe that nothing else is necessary to become a Christian.
 Therefore, a person is not a Christian because they were born into a Christian family, because they are a church member, or even because they live by high moral standards.
 We are not insinuating that God does not care if a person is a church member or if they don’t have high moral standards.
 The Bible clearly indicates that God wants everyone to lead a holy life.
-[See our article entitled “Can Anyone Except God Be Holy?”]
+[For a discussion of this matter, clink on “Can Anyone Except God Be Holy?”]

 Note that we are using the term forfeit, rather than the term lose, with regard to the possibility that God may not allow some people to continue to have eternal salvation, even though these people were true Christians at one time in their life.
 Our reason for this distinction is that we think the term forfeit is somewhat more likely than the term lose to be associated specifically with deliberate sin, which is the basis for the belief that Christians can forfeit their salvation, particularly when they consciously divorce themselves from Jesus Christ as their Savior.

 We also want to make it clear that many of the quotations we include from various sources are condensed versions of what these sources state with regard to the scriptures we are discussing.
 Our reason for condensing these quotations is to minimize commentary that is not pertinent in our attempt to answer the primary question posed by this article.